hexinfra/gorox/README.md

   * svcs/ - Place your RPC services,
   * test/ - Place tests for your project.

-After Gorox is started, 3 extra dirs are created:
+After Gorox is started, 3 extra directories are created:

   * logs/ - Place running logs,
   * temp/ - Place temp files which are safe to remove after Gorox is shutdown,